9 Neurotransmitter Synthesis and Storage

 The packaged neuropeptides are transported to the synaptic terminals via fast anterograde axonal transport mechanisms.

 Figure 9.12.
-Cellular components need to be able to move throughout the cell to have proper functioning.
-Anterograde transport moves components from the cell body toward the terminal.
-Retrograde transport moves components from the terminal toward the cell body. ’Axonal Transport’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Axonal transport mechanisms.
+Anterograde transport moves components from the cell body toward the terminal, including neuropeptide-containing vesicles.
+Retrograde transport moves components from the terminal toward the cell body for degradation or recycling.
+‘Axonal Transport’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Key Takeaways